Find out about living with breast cancer surgery, how you might feel, and who can help.

 Your surgeon will do all they can to make sure your scars are as discreet as possible.
 They will fade with time.

 It can be hard to accept changes in your looks that you are not happy with.

-You may be concerned about how your children will see you and how it might affect them.
+You might be worried about how your children will see you and how it might affect them.
 It is normal to worry about these things.
 But the people closest to you won't see you any differently as a person.

-There are several things that may help you to cope with changes in the way your breasts look.
+There are several things that might help you to cope with changes in the way your breasts look.

 Finding out what to expect

 Talk through your treatment with your surgeon and breast care nurse before your operation.
 It can help you deal with things later on.
 If you let your surgeon know that you want to have the complete picture, they will be honest with you.

 You are likely to be very swollen and sore just after surgery but this won't last too long.

 Talking to people who have had similar surgery

 Some people find it reassuring to talk to people who have had similar experiences but it isn't helpful for everyone.
 Your surgeon or breast care nurse might be able to put you in touch with someone who has had a similar operation.